bhyvex/sshconfigfs/README.md

     python2.7 sshconfigfs.py

+PS: you might need to run the script using admin rights, due to /etc/fuse.conf being a root file.

+    sudo python2.7 sshconfigfs.py

 ## Installation

 On OSX, first install [osxfuse](https://osxfuse.github.io/) (if you're using Homebrew it's available with `brew install osxfuse`), then install the python requirements: `pip install -r requirements.txt` installs only *fusepy*.